sleepjie/Valanar/Valanar Superdocument.md

 **AV** - After Verassi
 ### The Age of Mist
 A large majority of the Age of Mists remain obfuscated and thus all dates are approximate estimations based on contemporary sources.

-- **2500+BR** - The Great Exodus
+- **2500+BR** - *The Great Exodus*
 	The Gods lead the higher races from the mythological land known as Morrowsea to the shores of Valanar.
-- **1903BR** - The Primordial Sacrifice
+- **1903BR** - *The Primordial Sacrifice*
 	The Primordial Dragons are wiped out as the material plane is assaulted by the Greater Fiends.
 Their
-- **1900BR** - The Desolation of Malyria
+- **1900BR** - *The Desolation of Malyria*
-	The nation of Malyria is obliterated as a magical cataclysm sunders the  and permanently destroys
+	The nation of Malyria is obliterated as a magical cataclysm sunders the land and permanently taints the neighbouring region of Nazkuga.
-- **1000BR** - Nassau Finishes Construction
+- **1000BR** - *Nassau Finishes Construction*
+	Helmed by Emperor Francis the Black himself, the Holy City of Nassau is constructed by the turn of the millennia.
+It acts as the centre of religion in the Black Empire for thousands of years.
-- **850BR** - Fall of Doyverd
+- **850/800BR** - *Fall of Doyverd*
-	The world's largest empire crumbles as the
+	The world's largest empire steadily collapses under its own weight as each of its constituent states declare independence over a period of half a century.
-- **850BR** - Greater Witzia Founded
+- **850BR** - *Greater Witzia Founded*
 	The Kingdom of Greater Witzia is the first of the Doyverd territories to claim independence, followed by Florence in 832BR and Skaldava around 800BR.
-- **500BR** - Eruption of Mt.
-Zephyra
+- **500BR** - *Eruption of Mt.
+Zephyra*
 	A natural disaster which caused a massive ecological shift in Khard as well as killing tens of thousands of Dwarrow and forcing the rest into the Worldcaves and beyond.
-- **482BR** - Formation of the Circle of Mages
+- **482BR** - *Formation of the Circle of Mages*
 	The organisation forms after thousands of years of magic users going entirely unchecked, originating in Draymond and eventually spreading throughout Dol-Calandria.
+- **410BR** - *The Elven Civil War*
+	Nashandra’s repeated incursions against Orc settlements spark an ideological and political schism.
+Armed conflict breaks out between the Serenadriel (those who follow Nashandra) and Serende’hel loyalists.
+The war lasts around a decade.
+- **400BR** - *Exile of the Enadriel*
+	Nashandra and her followers are exiled following a narrow defeat.
+They flee to the Ancient Isles to the South, landing in Nydessa, where they are immediately beset upon by the native Orc population.
+- **~380BR** - _Rise of Tae’eel_
+	Nashandra forges pacts with Ilya and Svasna, securing magical protection and support.
+Tae’eel is constructed as the heart of the new Enadriel society.
+Over the next 200 years, Nashandra reigns with increasing authoritarianism, establishing the matriarchal structures and religious codes that would define the Enadriel for generations.
-- **330BR/320BR** - The Witzian Civil War
+- **330BR/320BR** - *The Witzian Civil War*
 	Colloquially referred to as ‘The Ten Year War’, a bloody conflict which spanned approximately a decade, concludes.
-- **317BR** - Exile of the Ende'hel
-	The Fane, which had been settled by Ende’hel long before recorded time, is beset by the allied forces of the Giants and the Clan of Grognar’s Chosen.
+The kingdom is permanently split into Lesser Morovia and the Blythe Coast.
-- **315BR** - Dandebar Constructed
+- **315BR** - *Dandebar Constructed*
 	Dandebar is settled in Drak’Thill as the largest three of the five indigenous tribes unite to establish civilization where none was thought possible.
-- **309BR/302BR** - Draymond Conquers Einartoft
+- **309BR/302BR** - *Draymond Conquers Einartoft*
 	Draymond expands southward into the borders of Einartoft, who were a primitive country still learning to adapt to the inclement weather.
 They wage war against the barbarian clans before absorbing some of them into their ranks and ultimately establishing the Snow Kingdom.
-- **230BR/226BR** - The Iron Revolt
+- **230BR/226BR** - *The Iron Revolt*
 	The Old Vitgaardian Empire collapses as the Iron Revolt causes The Northern Praetorship to be established.
 Each of the constituent countries return to a state of independence.
-- **226BR/223BR** - Draymond Conquers Florence
+- **226BR/223BR** - *Draymond Conquers Florence*
 	Draymond begins conquering Florence, aided by their constituent country, Einartoft.
 The conflict lasts for two years before they are annexed by the Empire.
-- **173BR** - The Elven Civil War
-	Nashandra, Lord of the Enadriel, declares war on her Ende’hel kin.
-A [civil war](https://docs.google.com/document/u/0/d/1FqhGV9Yn5-fUuBUqJyfY2rhFNQCjN2a18iVclgqvhXQ/edit) ensues, lasting three years, resulting in mass exile and heavy casualties on both sides.
-- **170BR** - Tae'eel Constructed
-	After being pushed into the Worldcaves by the native Orc population, Nashandra and her remaining Enadriel construct Tae’eel after forging a pact with Ilya & Svasna.
-- **150BR** - Fall of the Sadao Shogunate
+- **150BR** - *Fall of the Sadao Shogunate*
 	The Sadao Shogunate collapses as a coup d’état by the Tau Clan sparks another age of warfare in Nauska.
+- **157 BR** - _The Death of Nashandra_
+	Nashandra, by now known as the Serpent Queen, succumbs to madness and takes her own life.
+She is discovered by her daughters, who spend the next two centuries vying for power.
-- **3BR** - The Exile of the Serende'hel
+- **3BR** - *The Great Exile*
-	The Serende’hel lose their sacred capital and are forced to flee from the Fane.
+	The Ende'hel lose their sacred capital and are forced to flee from the Fane.
 This event would come to be known as the Great Exile, as the remaining Elves spread out all across the world.
 ---
 ### The Age of Ascension
 Characterised by the rise and fall of various kingdoms and empires, the Age of Ascension begins with the Serende’hel Reformation, a cultural renaissance.

-- **0SR** - The Serende'hel Reformation
+- **0SR** - *The Serende'hel Reformation*
-	The Draymond Calendar is created and instituted across Valanar.
-With the boon of primeval comprehension, old intellectualism is replaced with new-wave lines of thought, granting an economic boost never before seen.
-With the aid of the Serende’hel, the world is ushered into an age of enlightenment.
-As people settle into their roles and humanity finds its footing in Kingdoms and Empires, the path is paved for the world to become what it is today.
+	With the aid of the Serende’hel, the world is ushered into an age of enlightenment; with the boon of primeval comprehension, old intellectualism is replaced with new-wave lines of thought, granting an economic boost never before seen.
-- **72SR** - Settling of the Elven Isles
+- **72SR** - *Settling of the Elven Isles*
 	The Elven Isles is officially settled as the construction of New Tairon begins in earnest.
-- **142SR** - Draymond Conquers Nydessa
+- **142SR** - *Draymond Conquers Nydessa*
 	Draymond simultaneously begins conquering Nydessa and Caldwynn in a major expansion effort, attempting to claim not only the Ancient Isles but Dol-Calandria at the same time.
-- **143SR** - The Northern Concordat
+- **143SR** - *The Northern Concordat*
 	The Northern Concordat is signed between Vitgaard, Venizia, Nauska and Brutayne.
 Caldwynn joins the accord shortly afterwards as each country declares war on Draymond.
-- **145SR** - The Ancient Isles Settled
+- **145SR** - *The Ancient Isles Settled*
 	Made up of five nations tightly formed together, the Ancient Islands are solitary from the rest of the world, settled in the following order: Nydessa (145SR), Thanem (146SR), and Agrasilla’Kunthropia (150SR), Iprosea (151SR).
-- **147SR** - Roose's Folly
+- **147SR** - *Roose's Folly*
 	A Nydessan invasion force led by Lord Roose De'Larange enters Wodin and begins conflict with the native populations of Kobolds, Hobgoblins and Centaurs.
 Within four months they are decimated by the Imperator Dragon Gargryth, who up until this point had either been slumbering or had simply considered Roose to be a non-threat to his domain.
 Roose's wife, Maeve,
-- **145SR/150SR** - The Unification War
+- **145SR/150SR** - *The Unification War*
 	The two were originally settled as two separate entities, with chromatic Dragonborn residing within Agrassilla and metallic Dragonborn taking Kunthropia as their home.
 Through a combination of racism, need of land, and blatant greed, Kunthropia eventually began a crusade on Agrassilla - a war raged for five years, until the war was won by Kunthropia.
 After the crusades, the lands were united to become Agrassilla’Kunthropia.
 The war left its scars, with strong racial tensions standing between the two differentiations of colours.
-- **155SR** - Draymond Conquers Caldwynn
+- **155SR** - *Draymond Conquers Caldwynn*
 	Draymond manages to secure victory over Caldwynn by capturing its Capital.
 After fifteen years of conflict, the Northern Independents sign a peace treaty to end the war, relinquishing Caldwynn as a member of its Coalition.
 - **156SR** -
 	Both Nydessa and Einartoft officially break away from the Draymond Empire.